Knobbed hornbill

 The knobbed hornbill (Rhyticeros cassidix), also known as Sulawesi wrinkled hornbill, is a colourful hornbill native to Indonesia.
 The species is sometimes placed in the genus Aceros.
 The knobbed hornbill is the faunal symbol of South Sulawesi province.

 Description

-This is a large black hornbill with a yellow bill, white tail feathers, pale blue skin around eye, blackish feet and bare dark blue throat.
-The male has rufous/buff face and neck, orange-red eyes, and a high red casque on the top of his bill.
+The knobbed hornbill is a large black hornbill with a yellow bill, white tail feathers, pale blue skin around eye, blackish feet and bare dark blue throat.
+Like other hornbills, the species is sexually dimorphic.
+The male has a rufous/buff face and neck, orange-red eyes, and a high red casque on the top of his bill.
 The female has a black face and neck, a yellow casque, and brownish eyes.